AnilaAloysius/aia-test/README.md

 4. I have considered all the type of images like, JPG,GIF and MP4 For videos, I am displaying only the video thumbnail.

+COMPILE AND RUN

+1. You can run this app for versions LolliPop(SDK 22) and above

+2. You can either run in the emulator or in any Android device

+3. You can choose the build varient release for a minified apk or a debug varient.

 LIBRARIES USED

 Glide - For image loading